hariprasath-v/AV-Dataverse-Hack-Build-an-AI-Model-to-Save-Lives/README.md

 # AV-Dataverse-Hack-Build-an-AI-Model-to-Save-Lives

-### Competition hosted on <a href="https://datahack.analyticsvidhya.com/contest/job-a-thon-november-2022/#About">Analyticsvidhya</a>
+### Competition hosted on <a href="https://datahack.analyticsvidhya.com/contest/dataverse-hack/#About">Analyticsvidhya</a>

 # About

 ### Build a computer vision-based technology to process and detect the potholes present in an image.

 ### This is my first object detection - computer vision hackathon.
-### From the competition starter notebook, I have tried pytorch - fasterrcnn resnet50 fpn object detection model without the proper image processing and augmentation the model performed not well and didn't learn any signals.
+### From the competition starter notebook, I have tried the same PyTorch - fasterrcnn resnet50 fpn object detection model, and without the proper image processing or data augmentation the model not performed well and didn't learn any signals.

 ### Final Competition score is 0.0060050745